 - User has successfully connected via TURN/TCP.
 If the connectivity test via TURN/TCP is the only one to run successfully, this means the user has the least optimal way to connect for WebRTC connections.
 Users are very likely to have a sub-par video meeting experience due to high latency.

 It is worth noting that specific network conditions may change quite frequently, especially in rapidly changing environments, such as when users use wireless connections.
 Therefore, keep in mind that successfully passing all the network diagnostic tests will not necessarily mean that the user’s experience in the meeting will be optimal.
-Make users aware of this fact and encourage them to re-check their network conditions by repeating the diagnostics process if they experience any issues.
+Make users aware of this fact and encourage them to re-check their network conditions by repeating the connectivity diagnostics process if they experience any issues.